alan-turing-institute/clean-air-infrastructure/README.md

 ' > path/to/notebook/.env
 ```

-To set the `PGPASSWORD`, run the below command.
+To set the `PGPASSWORD`, run the following command.
 This will create a new password using the azure cli and replace the line in `.env` that contains `PGPASSWORD` with the new password.
 Remember to replace `path/to/notebook` with the path to your notebook directory.